smart48/larakube/README.md

 ## Quick Start

-To quickly get started use the `kube.sh` script in the local directory.
+To quickly get started use the `kube.sh` script in the local directory:

+- on Zsh shell use `bash kube.sh`
+- on Bash shell use `./kube.sh`

 It will run all the necessary scripts to get you started with Minikube locally.
 If you prefer to follow the process some more and do things more hands on then continue reading the steps below.

 ## Startup